Josh Philpot

 About

-with 9 comments
+with 14 comments

 I was born and raised near Cincinnati, Ohio.
 The Lord drew me to himself at the age of 11.
 After that I immediately desired/began to serve in ministry and have sought as many opportunities as I can to do so ever since.
 After high school I spent 2 years at Bluffton University studying piano before transferring to Liberty University in Virginia, where I completed a B.M. in 2005.
-While at Liberty I met my wife, whom I married after graduation.
-For the past 4 years I have been studying at The Southern Baptist Theological Seminary in Louisville, KY, where I graduated with an M.Div. in May of 2009.
-During this time I have also served as Associate Pastor at Kenwood Baptist Church.
+While at Liberty I met my wife, Jenn, whom I married after graduation.
+For the next 3 years I studied at The Southern Baptist Theological Seminary in Louisville, KY, where I graduated with an M.Div. in May of 2009.
+During this time I also served as Associate Pastor at Kenwood Baptist Church.
 In the Fall of 2009 I began a Ph.D. in Old Testament at Southern Seminary under the supervision of Dr. Duane Garrett.
-In March of 2010 my wife and I welcomed two children into our lives.
+I recently completed this degree in December, 2013.

 Written by Josh Philpot